forcedotcom/sfdx-travisci-package/README.md

 - You've installed the [Travis CLI](https://github.com/travis-ci/travis.rb#installation).
 - You have properly set up JWT-based authorization flow (headless).
 We recommend using [these steps for generating your self-signed SSL certificate](https://devcenter.heroku.com/articles/ssl-certificate-self).

+## Warning to Windows Users
+Travis CI has a [decryption issue you should check to see if has been resolved](https://github.com/travis-ci/travis-ci/issues/4746) before proceeding.

 ## Getting Started

 1) Make sure that you have Salesforce CLI installed.
 Run `sfdx force --help` and confirm you see the command output.
 If you don't have it installed, you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).